BINF3101-yohe/Lab3_denovo-assembly-part-1/README.md

 &nbsp;

 ## LQ3
-**How many reads are there in your fastq file(s)?
-Report the number and the command.**
+**How many reads from the SRA file were written to fastq file(s)?**
-Hint: Take a look at your file using the ```head``` command.
-Is there anything specific about each sequence description?
-Can you use the ```grep``` command to count how many times you see that specific sequence descriptor?
+This should be printed to the screen when you run the `fasterq-dump` command.

 &nbsp;